General COVID-19 updates: Times Higher Education has a helpful travel updates guide that you can check out here.

 Accommodation wise, it is cheaper to rent a house than stay in a hostel.
 As mentioned before, rent prices depend on the distance of the house to the school.
 However, that also means no catered meals like in hostels, so you have to be really independent should you choose to live in a house in Australia since eating out costs a bomb.

 The land of equal opportunities, or at least that’s what they claim to be.
-The USA is another popular place for Singaporean students to study at.
+The USA is another popular place for Singaporean students to study at: as of 2020, approximately one-fifth of Singaporeans studying abroad are doing so here.
 Applying to the US may be a little more difficult and troublesome as compared to the rest.
 Here’s why.

-Unlike the UK but similar to Australia, the US doesn’t work on a consolidated system whereby fees are generally the same across universities so you have to figure out the cost yourself by calculating it on the university’s website.
-It depends on how many credits you take per semester since universities such as New York University charge its fees based on credits (modules) per semester.
+Unlike the UK but similar to Australia, the US doesn’t work on a consolidated system whereby fees are generally the same across universities, so you’ll have to figure out the cost yourself by calculating it on the university’s website.
+It depends on how many credits you take per semester since universities such as New York University charge their fees based on credits (modules) per semester.
 Of course, in cities such as New York and for schools in the Ivy League, course fees tend to be higher than community colleges.
-For instance, a year at Harvard costs an estimated $45,278 (USD not SGD) and with the appreciating value of the US Dollar against the Singapore Dollar, this could amount to a huge cost for students to bear.
+For instance, a year at Harvard costs an estimated $49,653 (USD not SGD) and with the appreciating value of the US Dollar against the Singapore Dollar, this could amount to a huge cost for students to bear.

-This doesn’t even begin to include living fees just FYI.
+This doesn’t even begin to include living fees, FYI.

 In addition to taking the SAT and getting a good score, you need to write a personal statement that reflects who you are as a person, not so much as why you should get the course of choice but what makes you…you.
 Getting advice from teachers and college counsellors (if your school has one, will go a long way in helping improve your chances of admission into your dream school).